 How might you go about finding this person?
 It is as easy as a Google search.
-Find the company that you are interested in on LinkedIn, and search through their employees.
-Find someone with the job title that resembles the one you image for you.
-Next, email them and plainly state that you are interested in their career path and would like to learn more.
+Find the company you are interested in on LinkedIn, and search through their employees.
+Find someone with the job title that resembles the one you image for yourself.
+Next, email them and plainly state you are interested in their career path and would like to learn more.
 Ask them if they’d be willing to meet with you for coffee at their convenience for an informational interview.

-Don’t forget to keep in touch with the person afterwards.
+Don’t forget to keep in touch with the person afterward.
 Connect on LinkedIn.
 Wish them a Happy New Year.
 Or congratulate them on the promotion.
 Check out the UMD Career Handbook for more information on informational interviewing as well as tips on possible questions to ask – because, remember, you’re the one leading!

 This technique has been the bulk of my career preparation.
 I hope it pays off!

-PS – always offer to pay for their coffee!
+P.S. – always offer to pay for their coffee!

 Of Possible Interest: